Indian-Chinese forces clashed with stones and sticks at Galwan Valley

 New Delhi, June 16: The Indian and Chinese side clashes with rods and stones as a result of which there were casualties on both sides.

 The incident was very similar to the one that took place on May 5 and 6 at the north bank of the Pangong Tso lake, in which several soldiers were injured.
-This had in fact led to the military build ups along the Line of Actual Control from Ladakh to Arunachal Pradesh.
+This had in fact led to the military build ups along the Line of Actual Control (LAC) from Ladakh to Arunachal Pradesh.

 India-China stand off: Casualties on both sides says Indian Army